 When is FIRPTA Affidavit Required? – Understanding These Terms Will Help You in Filling FIRPTA Affidavit Properly

 If you are asking when is FIRPTA affidavit required, there are certain terms that you should understand first.
 The terminology used in the FIRPTA affidavit form has some different meanings than in general.
 The terms that are used in the form and can help you in understanding FIRPTA properly are elaborated below.

 The Transferee is the person that acquires the real estate property interest.
-This person is likely the buyer f the real estate property who is suppose to see whether or not the transferor is the foreign person and has to check if they pay the taxes or not.
+This person is likely the buyer f the real estate property who is supposed to see whether or not the transferor is a foreign person and has to check if they pay the taxes or not.

 · Amount Realized